Visit Cusco: The Gateway to Machu Picchu

 Why Visit Cusco?

 Cusco’s unique mix of history, culture, and cuisine makes it an unmissable stop on any Peru travel itinerary.
 As the gateway to Machu Picchu and the Sacred Valley, Cusco is rich in archaeological wonders, with many buildings still resting on original Inca foundations.
-Whether you're exploring ancient ruins, shopping for local crafts, or enjoying vibrant festivals, Cusco offers an unforgettable experience for every traveller.
+Whether you're exploring ancient ruins, shopping for local crafts, or enjoying vibrant festivals, a trip to Cusco offers an unforgettable experience for every traveller.

 Peru